MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 1. [Tenant preparation for large tenants](#step5-preparation-for-large-tenants)
 --->

-### Step1: Start the migration and select policies to migrate
+### Step 1: Start the migration and select policies to migrate

 On the **Select app permission policies** page, the Global (Org-wide default) policy is selected by default.
 You must select the custom policies you want to migrate in addition to the Global (Org-wide default).
 The apps in the selected policies are checked against org-wide app settings to create a list of allowed and blocked apps.
 This process can take a few minutes.